gitjeff05/jupyterlab-minimalist-image/README.md

 ## The Goals of this Project:

-A minimalist image, built from a small Dockerfile (~20 lines) that is easy to extend.
+A minimalist image, built from a small Dockerfile (~30 lines) that is easy to extend.
 Specifically, this project should always aim to:

-1. Use a Dockerfile that is simple and intuitive
+1. Use a small Dockerfile that is simple and intuitive
 2. Produce an image that is small as possible by:
     - using [multi-stage builds](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#use-multi-stage-builds)
     - minimizing RUN, COPY, ADD commands
     - minimizing dependencies
-3. Be easy to extend with additional packages based on user preferences
-4. Follow best practices and [start with an appropriate base image](https://docs.docker.com/develop/dev-best-practices/#how-to-keep-your-images-small) (i.e., [Official Python Docker](https://hub.docker.com/_/python))
+3. Follow best practices and [start with an appropriate base image](https://docs.docker.com/develop/dev-best-practices/#how-to-keep-your-images-small) (i.e., [Official Python Docker](https://hub.docker.com/_/python))

 Disclaimer: **This is experimental.**  It is safe enough to use locally, but not yet meant for production until others have had a chance to review.